Skip to main content ↓

 Link building through outreach can be beneficial to your website’s ranking as it appears on search engine results pages.
 If your website gets a backlink from quality websites related to what your site is offering, Google and other search engines are more likely to give your content more visibility.

-An outreach attempt can look like sending an email asking to write a guest post for their blog in return for a backlink, or letting them know that a resource on your website could provide their readers more insight.
+A link outreach attempt can be sending an email asking to write a guest post for their blog in return for a backlink or letting them know that a resource on your website could provide their readers more insight.

 Depending on the size of your company or the department you work in, backlink outreach can be done in-house.
 For example, maybe your SEO team dedicates a certain amount of hours each week to cold emailing other businesses with various outreach attempts.
 You could also choose to outsource outreach if your budget allows for it.